Best RX 7900 XTX Graphics Card

 So, akin to the ASUS TUF, but what about overclocking?

-Interestingly enough, XFX’s RX 7900 XTX also handles substantial overclocks well.
+Interestingly enough, XFX’s RX 7900 XTX also handles significant overclocks well.
 Techpowerup’s unit was able to reach 3165 MHz, but the memory clocks only to 2750 MHz compared to 2800 MHZ on the ASUS TUF.

 Thermals And Acoustics